cs222wa/1DV449_cs222wa/Laboration 2/Report.md

 * The sessions are not timed out.
 * Authentication tokens should be invalidated when logged out, which they are currently not.
 * Sessions ID’s does not rotate after login, at the moment they remain the same throughout the full session.
-* Session ID's are not destroyed after logoug.
+* Session ID's are not destroyed after logout.
 * Data is not sent through an encrypted connection – uses http, not https.

 ######Consequences